Clicky

 Important Information

 All debt solutions should be very carefully considered.
 Fees will be charged if a solution is taken in order for us to set up your plan and maintain it – all fees will be outlined during your consultation.
 For further information on fees, please see the FAQ section of the different solutions available.
-Retained payment may place you further into arrears.
-You have the right to a cooling off period of 14 days.
-It is likely that your ability to obtain further credit in the short term will be affected and this may also be the case over the medium to long term.
-Calls to our free phone number from mobile phones and other networks may be charged.
+Entering into a debt solution is likely to mean that your ability to obtain further credit in the short term will be affected, and this may also be the case over the medium to long term.

 Is an IVA suitable for me?